tamaraeaton/bettingapp/README.md

 # Betting App (Twire)

-This app if for friends and others to make bets against each-other on anything they desire.
+This app is for people to make bets against each-other on anything they desire.

 ## Team Members

-Adrian Diaz
+- Adrian Diaz
-Jason Lyles
+- Jason Lyles
-Tamara Eaton
+- Tamara Eaton